overtureLLC/aws_course/milestone_2.md

 Review ID | Number | Automatically generated GUID Product Name | String | Name of the product
 Product Description | String | Description of the product

-Which of the following should be chosen as the partition key to ensure the MOST effective distribution of keys?
-	1. Product ID
-	2. Review ID
-	3. Product Name
-	4. Production Description